How Does Artist Branding Differ on Instagram and TikTok?

 Both platforms have different algorithms that dictate content reach and engagement.
 Understanding these algorithms can help artists tailor their content for maximum visibility on each platform.

-Instagram’s algorithm prioritizes engagement, meaning that content which gains rapid likes, comments, and shares is potentially rewarded with broader audience reach.
+Instagram's algorithm prioritizes engagement, meaning that content that gains rapid likes, comments, and shares rewards the artist with a broader audience reach.
 Thus, artists can optimize their posts by understanding peak engagement times and utilizing interactive elements like polls and quizzes in their Stories.

-Meanwhile, on TikTok, the algorithm’s emphasis lies on content that holds viewer attention and sparks engagement.
-Ensuring that videos are brief yet captivating can help artists conquer the algorithm by maintaining an audience's attention span right until the finish.
+Meanwhile, on TikTok, the algorithm emphasizes content that holds viewer attention and sparks engagement.
+Ensuring that videos are brief yet captivating can help artists conquer the algorithm by maintaining an audience's attention span until the finish.

 Making the Most of Instagram and TikTok for Artist Branding